katie-allen/young-resume/docs/index.md

 title: Brigham Young's Resume
 ---
 # Brigham Young
 The second prophet of The Church of Jesus Christ of Latter-day Saints.
 Also a really cool guy with a really cool beard.
+And hey, look at that, he also has a cat.

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>